bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. Does the following trigger http request at the time of page load?
+<h3>Q. Does the following trigger http request at the time of page load?</h3>

 ```html
 <img src="mypic.jpg" style="visibility: hidden" alt="My photo">